-Much to everyone's surprise, not the least of which being mine, I placed.
+Much to everyone's surprise, not the least of which being mine, I was accepted.
 The prize I won was summer scholarship to Ringling College of Art and Design in Sarasota, Florida.
 I was STUNNED.
 It was an absolutely amazing opportunity.
 So amazing that there was NO way I was going to attend.
 Every other person who won the scholarship was an aspiring visual artist.
-I felt sure my winning was was a fluke and I'd be an imposter among real artists.
+I felt sure my acceptance was was a fluke and I'd be an imposter among real artists.

 Fast forward and my career path took me in the direction of dance and I became a dance studio owner.
 And dance studios generally need photographers for their recital pictures.
 Finding photographers ultimately became a frustrating experience, so I decided to invest in my own camera and do it myself.
 So in May of 2018, decades after I had last handled a camera, I became the recital photographer for my dance studio.